Terms and Conditions

 You can raise questions or complaints about how we have handled your Personal Information by contacting Flinders University in the manner set out in the Policy.
 Flinders University will acknowledge receipt of your complaint in writing, within five business days, and investigate and respond to you within 30 business days.

-The Information authored by or on behalf of us and published on the End of Life Essentials website is subject to all our intellectual property rights arising under law and statute, including the Copyright Act 1968.
-Permission is given for users to view, print and use the Information via the Internet and in electronic form, provided that it is for personal, domestic or genuine research purposes only and for purposes associated with the use of the CareSearch website (for example, a discussion forum).
+The Information authored by or on behalf of us and published on the End-of-Life Essentials website is subject to all our intellectual property rights arising under law and statute, including the Copyright Act 1968.
+Permission is given for users to view, print and use the Information via the Internet and in electronic form, provided that it is for personal, domestic or genuine research purposes only and for purposes associated with the use of the End-of-Life Essentials website (for example, a discussion forum).
 We do not give permission for any use of the Information for commercial purposes.

 No Information authored by or on behalf of us may be copied, modified or reproduced in any way without our written permission.

-The End of Life Essentials website also publishes Information authored by other parties.
-We have made every effort to contact those authors or others who may have intellectual property rights, including copyright, in material in the literature database published on the CareSearch website.
-Please contact us if you believe that any copyright material has been used on the End of Life Essentials website without the permission of the author.
+The End-of-Life Essentials website also publishes Information authored by other parties.
+We have made every effort to contact those authors or others who may have intellectual property rights, including copyright, in material in the literature database published on the End-of-Life Essentials website.
+Please contact us if you believe that any copyright material has been used on the End-of-Life Essentials website without the permission of the author.

 We use reasonable endeavours to review the source of the materials and to assess the credibility and qualifications of the author or organisation involved.